 Protection of our rivers, streams, and groundwater are priority concerns for Miami Valley residents and communities.

-The Clean Water Act’s regulatory approach requires use of the best (and improving) technology to minimize pollution in discharges into rivers and streams.
-Permits issued and enforced by the Ohio Environmental Protection Agency (Ohio EPA) insure that we are aware of, and can plan for, pollution loads in our water.
-Over the decades the amount and concentrations of pollutants discharged into our rivers from industry and wastewater treatment facilities has dropped.
+The Clean Water Act’s regulatory approach requires use of the best (and advancing) technology to minimize pollution discharges into rivers and streams.
+Permits issued and enforced by the Ohio Environmental Protection Agency (Ohio EPA) ensure that we are aware of, and can plan for, pollution loads in our waterways.
+Over the decades, the amount and concentrations of pollutants discharged into our rivers from industry and wastewater treatment facilities has decreased.

-Increasing interest is now being paid to diffuse sources of pollution as rain washes various kinds of pollutants off land and into streams.
-Lawn fertilizers, road salts, spilled chemicals, agricultural nutrients, and even just plain dirt are carried, untreated, off streets, yards, parking lots and farms straight to waterways.
-The Ohio EPA storm water management program creates additional responsibilities for local governments in urbanized areas, to take measures to reduce the concentrations of pollutants in storm water runoff.
-Over time, communities have learned of the benefits of using “green infrastructure” such as pervious pavements, rain gardens and swales, to mimic natural hydrologic function and restore ecosystem services lost when areas are developed.
-There is a lot of experience out there that Miami Valley communities can learn from in their work to manage storm water.
+There is increasing interest in reducing non-point sources of pollution.
+A “non-point source” of pollution occurs when rain washes various kinds of pollutants off the land and into waterways.
+Lawn fertilizers, road salts, spilled chemicals, agricultural nutrients, and even just plain dirt are carried off streets, yards, parking lots, and farms, flowing directly into waterways.
+The Ohio EPA storm water management program addresses storm water runoff from urbanized areas.
+It requires local governments to take measures to reduce the concentrations of pollutants in storm water runoff.
+In order to reduce storm water pollutants while developing land in a more sustainable manner, local governments can approve ordinances allowing or requiring “green infrastructure.”
+“Green infrastructure” includes features such as pervious pavement, rain gardens, and bioswales.
+These features mimic the natural hydrologic function of the land and help retain or restore ecosystem services that are often destroyed when land is developed.

-Dayton’s reputation for innovation has also been evident in the area of water quality protection.
-Virtually 100 percent of our drinking water in the Region comes from the Buried Valley Aquifer.
-So it’s vital that local communities make groundwater protection a priority.
-This region developed the model for drinking water protection for the state of Ohio.
-Our innovative approach to “Wellfield Protection,” now known around the state as “Source Water Protection,” brought careful planning, thoughtful zoning, and regional cooperation to bear on the issue of drinking water protection.
+Nearly 100 percent of our drinking water in the Miami Valley Region comes from the Buried Valley Aquifer.
+Therefore, it is vital that local communities make groundwater protection a priority.
+Our region developed the State of Ohio’s model for drinking water protection.
+Our innovative approach to “Wellfield Protection,” now known around the state as “Source Water Protection,” brought careful planning, thoughtful zoning, and regional cooperation to the issue of drinking water protection.
 Dayton’s Multi-Jurisdictional Source Water Protection Program, encompassing six separate jurisdictions, is one of many programs across the region to assure safe drinking water for all our residents.

-Resources already exist to help our Region and local governments plan for future development.
-The MVRPC Open Space Plan identifies which specific parts of the region contain critical open spaces that should be protected.
-The MVRPC Going Places Regional Land Use Vision project developed a suite of planning and evaluation tools for communities to use in developing local comprehensive plans.
-MCD staff can facilitate a local roundtable for local governments bringing together local leaders from government, development, and natural resources to craft a set of development policies that balance water protection and economic development tailored to each community.
+Resources already exist to help local governments in our Region plan for future development.
+The MVRPC Open Space Plan identifies the critical open spaces that should be protected in the Miami Valley Region.
+The MVRPC Going Places Regional Land Use Vision project developed a suite of planning and evaluation tools for communities to use when developing local comprehensive plans.
+MCD (Miami Conservancy District) staff can facilitate local site design roundtables.
+These roundtables bring together leaders from local government agencies, the development community, and natural resource departments.
+These roundtables enable collaboration for developing policies that balance water protection and economic development, tailored to each community.

 What Communities can do

-While considering approaches that fit and address local issues, it is important to remember that we all live downstream.
-An integrated, regional planning approach to watershed management, a flexible approach can help identify the most cost-effective solutions..
+While considering approaches that fit the community and address local issues, it is important to remember that we all live downstream.
+Therefore, it is important to have an integrated, yet flexible, regional planning approach to watershed management.

 Community Education & Outreach